anara-analytics/decision-intelligence-inventory-optimization-olist/README.md

 ---

-## Future Improvements
+## Future Enhancements

+This system is designed as a scalable Decision Intelligence framework for SME inventory optimization and can be extended in the following directions:

-- Integration of machine learning forecasting models
+- Integration of machine learning-based forecasting models (e.g., XGBoost, Prophet, LSTM) to improve demand prediction accuracy
-- Real-time inventory tracking system
+- Real-time inventory tracking and monitoring system for dynamic stock updates
-- Supplier lead time optimization
+- Supplier lead time variability modeling and optimization for improved reorder planning
-- Profit maximization engine
+- Profit maximization engine integrating pricing, demand elasticity, and margin optimization
-- API-based deployment of decision engine
+- API-based deployment of the decision engine for integration with ERP and e-commerce platforms